swiss9/OmniRelay/README.md

 ## 🛠️ Self‑Hosting the Backend

-OmniRelay's backend is open source.
-You can deploy your own instance in minutes.
+OmniRelay's backend is open source **for the free tier**.
+You can deploy your own instance, but please respect the license:

-1. Clone this repository and navigate to `backend/`.
-2. Set environment variables:
-   `TELEGRAM_BOT_TOKEN`, `TURSO_DB_URL`, `TURSO_DB_TOKEN`, `ADMIN_SECRET`, and the
-   USDT wallet addresses for the payment page.
-3. Deploy to Vercel (free) or any Node.js host.
-4. Point the extension's `Backend URL` to your new instance.
+1. **You are allowed to**
+   - Clone and run the code for personal or community use with the free tier (watermark + limited targets).
+   - Modify the code to fit your needs **as long as you do not disable the Pro restrictions** (license check, watermark, target limits).
+   - Contribute improvements back to the project.

+2. **You are NOT allowed to**
+   - Modify the code to bypass the license‑key verification, remove the watermark, or raise the free‑tier limits unless you have purchased a Pro license.
+   - Redistribute a version that has the Pro features unlocked without permission.

+If you need the Pro features on your self‑hosted server, [upgrade here](/pay) and you’ll receive a license key that works with any instance.

 ---